SIDS

 Foster the infant's proclivity for solitary sleep from inception.
 If parental proximity is a concern, consider employing a bedside cot, thereby ensuring both the infant's security and the parents' solace.

-Put The Baby to Sleep on Its Back
+Put the Baby to Sleep on Its Back

 Always ensure that your baby is placed to sleep on its back to mitigate the risk of sudden infant death syndrome (SIDS).
 This recommendation extends to children with gastroesophageal reflux and premature babies.
 If apprehensive about the baby choking on regurgitated milk, consider elevating the head of the crib using a few books positioned under the legs on the headboard side.